Louis-Mozart/Embedding-Based-Reasoner/README.md

 python examples/concept_learning_evaluation_reasoners.py --reasoner Pellet --operation normal --kb "KGs/Family/family-benchmark_rich_background.owl" --lps "LPs/Family/lps.json"
 ```

-This will run the algorithm of the four comcept learners CELOE, OCEL, CLIP and Evolearner with Pellet as the reasoner on the family dataset.
+This will run the algorithm of the four concept learners CELOE, OCEL, CLIP, and Evolearner with Pellet as the reasoner on the family dataset.

-After the `--reaoner` flag we can choose different other reasoners: `["EBR", "Pellet", "HermiT", "JFact", "Openllet", "Structural"]`
+After the `--reaoner` flag, we can choose different other reasoners: `["EBR", "Pellet", "HermiT", "JFact", "Openllet", "Structural"]`

 To have the results on the inconsistent or incomplete put after the  ```--operation```  argument `inconsistent` or `incomplete`.

-The results for other datatsets can be obtained in a similar manner by changing the knowledge base argument `--kb` and the corresponding learning problems `--lps`.
+The results for other datasets can be obtained similarly by changing the knowledge base argument `--kb` and the corresponding learning problems `--lps`.
-The path to all knowledge bases can be found at `Ontolearn/KGs` and `Ontolearn/datasets` while the learning problems are in `Ontolearn/LPs`.
+The path to all knowledge bases can be found at `Ontolearn/KGs` and `Ontolearn/datasets`, while the learning problems are in `Ontolearn/LPs`.
-For instance the path to the Vicodi dataset is `Ontolearn/datasets/vicodi/kb` and the corresponding LPs can be found at `Ontolearn/datasets/vicodi/training_data/training_data_prep.json`
+For instance, the path to the Vicodi dataset is `Ontolearn/datasets/vicodi/kb` and the corresponding LPs can be found at `Ontolearn/datasets/vicodi/training_data/training_data_prep.json`

-Therefore the result for the inconsistent Vicodi dataset with ratio 0.1 using the EBR reasoner can be obtained by running
+Therefore, the result for the inconsistent Vicodi dataset with a ratio of 0.1 using the EBR reasoner can be obtained by running

 ```shell
 python examples/concept_learning_evaluation_reasoners.py --reasoner EBR --operation inconsistent --ratio 0.1 --kb "datasets/vicodi/kb" --lps "datasets/vicodi/training_data/training_data_prep.json"